Pet Care Blog

 Average Weight of a Male Cat vs Female Cat

-Gender also plays an important role in how heavy your feline friend is.
 In general, males tend to be bigger and heavier than females.
-For example, a Siamese male cat weighs between 11-15 pounds, whereas a female weighs from 8-12 pounds.
+For example, a Siamese male cat weighs between 11 and 15 pounds, whereas a female weighs from 8 to 12 pounds.

 Another crucial factor is your cat's reproductive status.
 Cats who haven't been spayed or neutered typically have faster metabolisms, making it simpler for them to maintain a healthy weight.